Ros2Nim/rosidl_runtime_c/README.md

-# RosIDL for Nim
+# RosIDL Runtime C for Nim

-This is a plain wrapper to the rosidl core package for Nim.
+This is a plain wrapper to the rosidl C runtime package for Nim.

 ## About